Pinterest is an amusing platform where people collect ideas for their wedding day, right?

 Although the similarity of Story Pins with other Story formats is undeniable, it comes with some differences you should consider.

-Pinterest Stories Pins are focused on sharing ideas with clickable content.
-Unlike other platform Stories that are mostly self-focused content from someone’s life or office.
+Pinterest Stories Pins are focused on sharing ideas with clickable content, unlike other platforms, Stories are mostly self-focused content from someone’s life or office.

 So, this makes Story Pins work wonders for posts that include lists or how-to tutorials.